SumiSastri/dev-blogs/docs/clean-code/part2-code-editors-and-how-to-setup-eslint.md

 - Markdown pdf - markdown for pdf's
 - MPEG-4 Preview - saves mp4 files that you can view in the IDE
 - Prettier - cleans up formatting
-- Thunder client - great for api's and a substitute for postman so that you can work on apis and check data within the IDE
+- Thunder client - great for Application Programming Interfaces (APIs) and a substitute for postman so that you can work on APIs and check data within the IDE

 ### VS Code extensions - how long is a peice of string